The Brookhaven Chemistry Building

 Remarks by Jacob Bigeleisen

-The Chemistry Department was justifiably proud of its new building, and published a Guide to the Chemistry Building describing the edifice and how it was to be treated.
+The Chemistry Division was justifiably proud of its new building, and published a Guide to the Chemistry Building describing the edifice and how it was to be treated.
 In view of the more recent regulatory climate, some of the guidelines seem almost quaint.